-The following link is for Orange County Department on Aging employees or other agencies who frequently partner with the OCDOA Handy Helpers to submit referrals.
+The following link is for Orange County Department on Aging (OCDOA) employees or other agencies who frequently partner with the OCDOA Handy Helpers to submit referrals.
 This link is password protected.
 If you do not have the password, please call the Department on Aging – Aging Helpline (919-986-2087) to make your referral to the Handy Helpers program.
-If you have been given the password previously, but have misplaced it or forgotten, please contact Ryan or Morgan.
+If you have been given the password previously, but have misplaced it or forgotten, please contact Ryan or Sarah.

 Submit a Handy Helpers Professional Referral.